This is Part 9 of a series that started with Part 1.

 Not all filters are voltage-controlled, nor have controllable frequencies at all.
 In that case, they maybe should not even be mentioned in an article on voltage-controlled filters; but I'm not sure where else they would fit into my series, and they're worth knowing about.

-First, there are "fixed filter banks" - several band-pass filters are different non-adjustable frequencies, usually sharing an input and either with separate outputs for the different bands, or just knobs to control their levels before they get mixed back together.
+First, there are "fixed filter banks" - several band-pass filters at different non-adjustable frequencies, usually sharing an input and either with separate outputs for the different bands, or just knobs to control their levels before they get mixed back together.
 The Doepfer A-128 (US$230) is an example.
 Modules like these can be used to do what a "graphic equalizer" does in a stereo system, or to separate out different components of a signal to process separately.
 The extreme case, with multiple bands per octave, forms the input to a typical vocoder system.

 Another kind of non-voltage-controlled filter has variable frequency with a manual control.
 These typically do what a parametric equalizer does, and they may be sold under that name; they're especially useful in performance situations for tweaking the overall sound of the synth.
 The ALM PE-1 (US$125) is an example.